NeCTAR-RC/tutorials/_database/09-database-cli.md

 ---
 title: Using the command line
-order: 7
+order: 9
 duration: 15
 ---

-In this section, we are going to use the command line tool to create and manage the database instances.
+In this section, we are going to use the Openstack command line tool to create and manage the database instances.

 ## Requirements